sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 The Yelp data was extracted and saved into multiple spreadsheets, depending on the category parameter pulled.
 A column was added to each spreadsheet signifying the specific category and the spreadsheets were merged into one business dataframe.
 Duplicates, unneeded columns and null values were removed.

-The PPP data initially had nationwide information; this was narrowed down to the Denver area using zip code information.
+The PPP data initially had nationwide information; this was narrowed down to the City of Denver.
 The PPP data had many misspellings in the business name.
-The business names also included extra characters like LLC, Inc, Corp, commas and periods, etc. The business names were cleaned using regex expressions to ensure the business names would match up when the Yelp data and PPP data was combined.
+The business names also included extra characters like LLC, Inc, Corp, commas and periods, etc. The business names were cleaned using "replace" expressions to ensure the business names would match up when the Yelp data and PPP data was combined.
 Again, duplicates, unneeded columns and null values were removed.

 The two datasets were merged on the business name and our dataset shrunk from 13,029 to 1,357.
 The merged data was then encoded to prepare for machine learning models.

 ### Feature Engineering and Preliminary Feature Selection
-The features were analyzed using the random forest classifier and we determined as a group whether to keep them as part of the dataframe or not.
-The target (our Y) was the loan status, whether it was Paid in Full or granted an Exemption 4.
+The features were analyzed using the random forest classifier and we determined as a group whether to keep them as part of the dataframe.
+The target (our Y) was the "loan status", whether it was Paid in Full or granted an Exemption 4.
 We eliminated features like Loan Forgiveness Amount because that column was too closely related to the target.
 We also eliminated demographic data because the majority of the rows were null values in those columns.
-From here, a number machine learning models were run to determine the best model including the following:
+From here, a number of machine learning models were run to determine the best model including the following:
 * Logistic Regression
 * Random Over Sampler
 * SMOTE